Homes For Orphans Project

 Here at Kenya Thriving, we believe that it is every child's right to be loved and nurtured during their formative years, to live in an environment where they can thrive, and know that they are safe and protected.
 Unfortunately, not every child has that opportunity.

-The majority of the children at Otacho Hope are currently cared for in foster homes.
+Caring for orphans within the local community, in foster homes, has always been the African way.
 For some children this arrangement works well, but for others it is not satisfactory.
 This may be due to overcrowding or a change in the circumstances of the foster family.

 The ideal solution to this problem is to re-house some of the children, taking care to keep siblings together and making the transition as easy for them as possible.